-I’m a sixth year modern Europeanist and my dissertation is on interracial relationships in Britain from the interwar to the postwar period.
+I’m a seventh year modern Europeanist and my dissertation is on interracial relationships in Britain from the interwar to the postwar period.
 I’ve taught for three years and did my WAC fellowship at Brooklyn College.
 I have also taught at The Cooper Union as an adjunct, and have filled various student worker positions at the GC.
 Come talk to me about anything from getting through your first year exams to adjusting to a grad student schedule or about teaching, working, or overseas research.
 If you have any health-insurance related questions, I have some experience navigating those waters as well.
 Reach me any time at email@example.com.

-I’m a fourth-year modern Europeanist focusing on the history of twentieth-century Germany, specifically on the politics of reproduction and concepts of motherhood in the aftermath of National Socialism in both East and West.
+I’m a fifth-year modern Europeanist focusing on the history of twentieth-century Germany, specifically on the politics of reproduction and concepts of motherhood in the aftermath of National Socialism in both East and West.
 This year, I am also a doctoral fellow at the Berlin Program for Advanced German and European Studies at the Free University Berlin.
 I am happy to talk about Orals prep and proposal writing, about international student issues (visa, taxes, external fellowships, etc), asynchronous teaching, grad school anxieties and much more.
 Feel free to reach out to firstname.lastname@example.org.

 I’m a third-year PhD student in the History Department who works on modern Europe, specifically Jewish-Gentile relations during the Holocaust in rural Poland.
 I’m an international student from Canada and an incoming teaching fellow at Brooklyn College.
 Please feel free to reach out to me about the program (especially the first-year exam and coursework), the shift to online courses, international student life, or with any other questions you may have.
 Email: email@example.com.